Alcopop

 The term alcopop (a portmanteau of the words alcohol and pop) is used commonly in the United Kingdom and Ireland to describe these drinks.
 In English-speaking Canada, "cooler" is more common but "alcopop" may also be used.
 Other terms include flavored alcoholic beverage (FAB), flavored malt beverage (FMB), "pre-packaged" or "premium packaged" spirit (PPS).
 In Australia and New Zealand "premix" and ready to drink (RTD) are both commonly used terms.
-"Malternative" is an exclusively American term for the malt-based alcopops.
 "Spirit cooler" is used in South Africa for distilled alcohol versions.

 Hard seltzer is a related category of alcoholic drinks based on flavored seltzer water.
 Hard soda, meanwhile, is specifically related to soft drinks.
 Hard lemonade, which could be considered an alcopop, has been around for some time.
 Hard cider, on the other hand, is a fermented beverage similar to wine or beer.

 Description

 There are a variety of beverages produced and marketed around the world as well as within each market which are described as coolers or alcopops.
 They tend to be sweet and served in small bottles (typically 355 ml (the normal size of a soda pop can) in the US, 275 ml in South Africa and Germany, 330 ml in Canada and Europe), and between 4% and 7% ABV.
 In Europe, Canada, and South Africa coolers tend to be pre-mixed spirits, including vodka (e.g. Smirnoff Ice) or rum (e.g. Bacardi Breezer).
 In the United States, on the other hand, alcopops often start out as un-hopped beers, depending on the state in which they are sold.
 Much of the malt (and alcohol) is removed (leaving mostly water), with subsequent addition of alcohol (usually vodka or grain alcohol), sugar, coloring and flavoring.
 Such drinks are legally classified as beers in virtually all states and can therefore be sold in outlets that do not or cannot carry spirit-based drinks.
 There are, however, stronger ones that are simply pre-mixed spirits (e.g. Bacardi Rum Island Iced Tea), often containing about 12.5% alcohol by volume, that can be sold only where hard liquor is available.